Aias/words/Commonplace/The Eternal Pursuit of Unhappiness.md

   - teamwork #teamwork
   - work #work
 ---
-The Eternal Pursuit of Unhappiness outlines eight simple virtues of an organization where creativity is pervasive:1.
-Courage
+The Eternal Pursuit of Unhappiness outlines eight simple virtues of an organization where creativity is pervasive:
+1. Courage
 2. Idealism
 3. Curiosity
 4. Playfulness
-5. Candour
+5. Candor
 6. Intuition
 7. Free-Spiritedness
 8. Persistence